-Proposition \\\\ would create a Homeless Housing and Services Fund.
+Proposition would create a Homeless Housing and Services Fund.
 In 2017, the City would allocate \$12.5 million to this fund.
 Beginning in 2018 and for the next 24 years, the City would appropriate \$50 million to the fund each year, adjusted annually based on changes in the City revenues.
-In 2017, the City would allocate \$12.5 million to this fund to account for partial-year implementation.

-The City would use this fund to provide services to the homeless, primarily by investing in housing for the homeless, but also including programs to prevent homelessness and help individuals transition out of homelessness.
+The City would use this fund to provide services to the homeless, including programs to prevent homelessness and help individuals transition out of homelessness.